rydmike/flex_color_scheme/README.md

 ## Example 2 - Create a Custom Color Scheme

 This example shows how you can define your own `FlexSchemeData` and create `FlexColorScheme` based themes from it.
-A theme showcase widget shows the theme with several common Material widgets.

-The full code is not shown in the tutorial, please see the code in the package folder [flex_color_scheme/example/lib/example2](https://github.com/rydmike/flex_color_scheme/tree/master/example/lib/example2/main.dart) for the entire example.
+The full code is not shown in the tutorial, please see the code in the folder [flex_color_scheme/example/lib/example2](https://github.com/rydmike/flex_color_scheme/tree/master/example/lib/example2/main.dart) for the entire example.

-To make a custom color scheme, we will for simplicity just define it as a constant in this example.
+To make a custom color scheme, we will for simplicity define it as a constant in this example.
 We make a `FlexSchemeData` object with a name, description and scheme colors defined with `FlexSchemeColor` for the light and matching dark scheme.
 In this example we use dark purple and deep green and matching desaturated versions for the dark scheme.